rumors/handbook/clients/who-we-are.md

 - **Gina Giampaolo**, designer and developer
 - **Caleb Misclevitz**, designer and developer

 Sometimes we partner with specialists to help us better address your project’s specific needs.
-We’ll let you know if we’ve brought someone new to the team .
+We’ll let you know if we’ve brought someone new to the team.